carascap/spacy-model-manager/README.md

 ## Installation

-The spacy-model-manager package requires Python 3.7 or newer, and can be installed from the Python Package Index.
+The spacy-model-manager package requires Python 3.7 or newer, and can be installed from PyPI (Python Package Index).
 Installing with **pip** will automatically install all required dependencies.
 A selection of environments we have tested follows:

 *   Ubuntu 20.04LTS and later releases require build-essential, python3, python3-pip, and python3-venv packages
 *   macOS 11 (and newer) releases require Xcode 13 (or newer), Xcode CLI tools, and Python 3 installed using Homebrew (or your preferred method)